magento/devdocs/src/marketplace/sellers/subscriptions/selling-subscriptions.md

 You can see subscription sales as regular transactions in the Developer Portal.
 We are working on improving developer sales tracking functionality and will update documentation when it's ready.

 ## Cancellations and refunds

 A customer who purchased an extension under a subscription license can request a refund within 25 days.
-The customer will need to open a Support ticket for this request.
+The customer must open a Marketplace Support ticket for this request.
 Customers can cancel their extension subscription at any time.

 {:.bs-callout-info}